 - Plutonium-239 is an important fissile material used in the manufacturing of nuclear weapons.
 Implosion systems are built using Pu-239.

 Plutonium-239 Contamination and Health Risks

 Plutonium-239 is a dangerous carcinogenic substance.
-Due to many nuclear experiments over the last 50 years, nearly 10,000 kilograms of this substance has been released in the atmosphere.
+Due to many nuclear experiments over the last 50 years, nearly 10,000 kilograms of this substance have been released into the atmosphere.
 Release from weapons and other accidental releases have caused much local contaminations.
 Pu-239 is difficult to track and detect once it is released in the atmosphere or has been absorbed in the body.

-In animals, it has been found that high exposure to this substance cause respiratory tract diseases, decreased life spans and even cancer.
+In animals, it has been found that high exposure to this substance causes respiratory tract diseases, decreased life spans, and even cancer.